mich-lee/SW-DORT-Research-Code/README.md

   - The ``holotorch-lib`` is not contained in this repository.
 It is contained at https://github.com/mich-lee/holofork
   - Download the repository at https://github.com/mich-lee/holofork and have that repository as the 'holotorch-lib' folder
   - Make sure to use the most recent https://github.com/mich-lee/holofork commit that is dated at or before the commit on this repository (https://github.com/mich-lee/SW-DORT-Research-Code/) that you are using
-    - At the time of writing, commit 3008f07 on https://github.com/mich-lee/holofork would be the commit to use (assuming one is working with the most recent commit on this repository)
+    - At the time of writing, commit 3008f07 on https://github.com/mich-lee/holofork would be the commit to use (assuming that one is working with the most recent commit on this repository)

 ## IMPORTANT NOTE
 The 'holotorch-lib' folder is contained in this repository: https://github.com/mich-lee/holofork